Recipient filtering on Edge Transport servers

 To configure the delay before SMTP returns the

 Use caution if you decide to change the tarpitting interval.
 An overly long interval could disrupt ordinary mail flow, whereas an overly brief interval may not be as effective in thwarting a directory harvest attack.
-If you change the tarpitting interval, do so in small increments.
+If you change the tarpitting interval, do so in small increments and verify the results.
+For example, if 5 seconds isn't effective, try changing the interval to 10 seconds.

 The Recipient Filter agent performs recipient lookups only for authoritative domains.
 If your organization accepts and forwards messages on behalf of another domain that's configured as an internal relay or external relay domain, the Recipient Filter agent doesn't perform a recipient lookup on recipients in those domains.
 However, if the recipient is specified in the Recipient Block list, the recipient will still be blocked by the Recipient Filter agent.